 A journey electrician for HVAC can either follow the general journey course, which includes all specialties, or concentrate just on the necessary areas for HVAC.
 There are two journey certificates that apply specifically to HVAC workers in Washington: 6A and 6B.

 For a gas piping license, there is a separate exam.
 To be eligible for this exam, you need to be a licensed plumber, obtain a certificate of completion from an approved gas piping mechanic class, and have at least 6 months combined experience as a gas piping mechanic or as an unlicensed worker supervised by a gas piping mechanic.
 More details are on the city’s website.

 Other cities may also have special requirements; be sure to check with local licensing and inspections offices.

-Average Income for an HVAC Tech in Washington
+Job Outlook and Salary for HVAC in Washington

 The HVAC industry is a lucrative field to get into, as the job market growth and stability compares to no other industry.
 If you happen to live in the state of Washington, you might be in luck, since HVAC has a booming industry in Washington State with an increase in job numbers and higher-than-average salary.

 It might take some time and effort to learn HVAC and get the proper certifications, but it will be all worth it in the end, as there is no shortage of demand for skilled workers in this growing industry.
 If you are considering taking the leap and getting into the world of HVAC, consider your in-state options, as there is a plethora of resources to use in Washington State.